 - Recycling.
 While it’s always an option to put recycling in the blue bins, you can also add them to your bin rental.
-Junk removal companies, like Mr. Garbage, will sort the waste for you and separate anything that can be reused/recycled rather than put it in a landfill.
+Cleanup companies, like Mr. Garbage, will sort the waste for you and separate anything that can be reused/recycled rather than put it in a landfill.

 - Renovation materials.
 When you’re remodelling your home, you end up with a lot of junk on your hands.
 If you’ve got an excess of construction materials, a bin rental is the perfect way to manage them.
 Drywall, shingles, carpet, and insulation—all these items can be carried away in a dumpster.

 Not all waste materials can be disposed of in the same place as paper, plastic, and other common items.
 If the below items are placed in a bin with recyclable materials, the recyclables become contaminated.

 - Oil and gas.
 These materials pose a significant fire hazard due to their flammability.
 Propane tanks and other similar materials belong in a designated facility, not a dumpster.

 - Toxic waste.
 When you’re disposing of light bulbs, cleaning products, paint, and other chemicals, you need to separate it from your other waste.
 If hazardous materials are put in a landfill, they can harm the health and safety of workers, animals, and the environment.